yoantodorovv/GoldenGlow/README.md

 # GoldenGlow Boutique

 GoldenGlow Boutique is an e-commerce single-page application (SPA) built with React and Firebase.
-It allows users to browse a selection of elegant clothing and add items to their cart.
+It allows users to browse a selection of elegant clothing, add items to their wishlist and/or cart and make a secure purchase with credit/debit card or using PayPal.

 GoldenGlow Boutique is hosted on **Firebase Hosting**.
 You can access the hosted application by visiting [GoldenGlow Boutique](https://goldenglow.web.app/).